404-Repo/three-gen-subnet/docs/public_api.md

 1. Run the validator with the `--public_api.enabled` flag.
 2. The default port for the public API is 8888.
 You can change this by setting `--public_api.server_port` to a different port number and opening the corresponding port on your firewall.

-Other Public API Settings:
+#### Other Public API Settings:
 * `--public_api.copies`: Number of miners the validator assigns the task to.
 It selects the best result from the given copies.
 The default value is 4, which is a good balance between latency and redundancy.
 It is not recommended to change this setting.
 * `--public_api.wait_after_first_copy`: The time in seconds the validator waits after receiving the first result before considering other results.
 This value defaults to a parameter that aims to balance data collection and response time.
 Adjustments to this parameter will be made in future releases.

-# Configuring client access
+# Configuring Client Access
-Access to the public endpoint is regulated with API keys.
-It's recommended to create unique API key for each partner (or frontend) and configure the individual rate limits.
+Access to the public endpoint is regulated through API keys.
+It is recommended to create unique API keys for each client or partner and configure individual rate limits for them.
-Validator stores API key information in the SQL lite database stored on the validator node.
-File name: `api_keys.db`.
-And it's stored in the .bittensor folder.
-If you validator coldkey is named `validator`, default location would be here: ~/.bittensor/miners/validator/default/netuid17/validator/api_keys.db
+The validator stores API key information in an SQLite database located on the validator node.
+The default file name is `api_keys.db` and it resides in the `.bittensor` folder.
+For a validator with the coldkey named validator, the default location would be: `~/.bittensor/miners/validator/default/netuid17/validator/api_keys.db`.

-We provide a simple `api_key_cli.sh` located in `/three-gen-subnet/scripts` dir to work with API keys database.
+A script (`api_key_cli.sh`) is provided in the `/three-gen-subnet/scripts` directory to manage the API keys database.

-Validator synchronizes API keys with the database every 30 minutes.
+**Validators synchronize API keys with the database every 30 minutes.**

-All commands require specifying the path to the database.
+### All commands require specifying the path to the database.

-## Generate new API key
+#### Generate a New API Key:
 ```commandline
 ./api_key_cli.sh ~/.bittensor/miners/validator/default/netuid17/validator/api_keys.db gen
 ```

-## List all API keys
+#### List All API Keys:
 ```commandline
 ./api_key_cli.sh ~/.bittensor/miners/validator/default/netuid17/validator/api_keys.db list
 ```

-## Add new API key
+#### Add a New API Key:
-To add new client API key you need to provide some client name or alias, and specify rate limit parameters (number of requests per defined period).
-The first parameter defines the number of requests, the second interval in seconds.
+To add an API key, provide a client name or alias, and specify rate limit parameters (number of requests per defined period).
+The first parameter is the number of requests, and the second is the interval in seconds.
 ```commandline
 ./api_key_cli.sh ~/.bittensor/miners/validator/default/netuid17/validator/api_keys.db add EWJzrqUL94r5BEz0ZLPUbEwD8qdQX18dCUF9B7C2e0 client-name 100 60
 ```
-In this example, client would be allowed to do 100 requests per 60 seconds (1 minute).
+In this example, the client is allowed to make 100 requests per 60 seconds (1 minute).

-## Remove API key
+#### Remove an API Key
 ```commandline
 ./api_key_cli.sh ~/.bittensor/miners/validator/default/netuid17/validator/api_keys.db remopve EWJzrqUL94r5BEz0ZLPUbEwD8qdQX18dCUF9B7C2e0
 ```